 I kept walking, glad it was only a few more houses down to our gate.
 I went in the gate, relieved he hadn’t followed me.
 I didn’t want to go inside yet, unless my father saw there was something wrong and I didn’t yet know what I wanted to say about it.
 But I didn’t want to stay where he could see me if he drove past, I looked at the ground and knelt down so he wouldn’t see me over the hedge.
 What could I have done if he’d grabbed me?
 What if he’d pulled me into the car?
 What could he have done?
-Did he really only mean 20 minutes anyway or would I have ended up dead somewhere?
+Did he really only mean 20 minutes or would I have ended up dead somewhere?
 He must do that because he’s done it before.
 Does he just drive around from place to place asking kids if they want 20 bucks?
 Who would say yes?
 If he keeps doing it must be because sometimes someone does.
 What could I have done?
 I remembered I was holding the coathanger wire.
-I could have bent it and broken it and stabbed him with the sharp bit.
+I could have bent it and broken it and stabbed him.
 Crouching there, I saw some ants crawling.
 Worried only about getting their crumbs and taking them home.
+They don’t care about any of this.
 If Dad came out and saw me and asked what I was doing there on the ground I would just say I was watching the ants.

 Texas Panhandle: 35.0376503,-101.2065623